Free Taylor County Public Records Search: Criminal, Court, Marital

 You can also call the Magistrate Court directly at 478.862.3357 for information.

-How To Track Down Arrest Warrants in Taylor County Georgia
+How To Look Up Arrest Warrants in Taylor County Georgia

 There are several ways to search for Taylor County warrants, depending on whether you’re looking for ones that are currently open or those that have been issued in the past.